cyber-carpentry/group1-machine-learning-project/README.md

    `$ docker run -it <image>`

    For example:  `$ docker run -it ekincanufuktepe/mnist-reproducability`

+   *options: if you want to save your results after you exit docker containers, you can try to use --mount:

+   `$ docker volume create output-vol`

+   `$ docker run --mount source=output-vol,target=/usr/ml-project/ -it <image>`

 4. If applicable, follow the prompts to get the model built and trained.